wmmihaa/azureiotbootcamp/labs/Lab3.md

-## Manage your device with device twins
+## Working with device state using device twins

 ### Description
 In this step, you’re going to manage your device using device twin properties and tags.